 Seek local help

 Navigating new legislation when it comes into force may prove difficult, especially in a foreign country.
 Getting help from a local partner may prove a useful addition in making things easier when starting up in Costa Rica.
-Contact our team at [email protected] to see how we can help you with your business.
+Contact our team here at Biz Latin Hub to see how we can help you with your business.